offbit/Moon/_posts/2016-06-22-how-to-read.md

 This model is reading characters one by one, to create an embedding of the of a given sentence/text.
 As such our neural network will try to learn that specific sequences of letters form words separated by spaces or other punctuation points.
 A paper from A. Karpathy & J. Johnson, ["Visualizing and Understanding Recurrent Networks"](http://arxiv.org/abs/1506.02078), demonstrates visually some of the internal processes of char-rnn models.

-In a paper the ["Exploring the Limits of Language Modeling"](https://arxiv.org/pdf/1602.02410.pdf), from the Google Brain team they show that a character level language model can significantly outperform state of the art models.
-In their paper the best performing model combines an LSTM with CNN input over the characters, the figure bellow is taken from their paper:
+In their paper ["Exploring the Limits of Language Modeling"](https://arxiv.org/pdf/1602.02410.pdf), the Google Brain team show that a character level language model can significantly outperform state of the art models.
+Their best performing model combines an LSTM with CNN input over the characters, the figure bellow is taken from their paper:
 ![cnn lstm](https://raw.githubusercontent.com/offbit/offbit.github.io/master/assets/char-models/char-cnn-lstm-google.png "cnn lstm")

-In his paper ["Text Understanding from Scratch"](https://arxiv.org/pdf/1502.01710v5.pdf) Zhang et. al. uses pure character level convolution networks to perform text classification with impressive performance.
-The following figure from his paper describes the model:
+In ["Text Understanding from Scratch"](https://arxiv.org/pdf/1502.01710v5.pdf) Zhang et. al. uses pure character level convolution networks to perform text classification with impressive performance.
+The following figure taken from the paper describes the model:
 ![Character level cnn model](https://lh3.googleusercontent.com/-I_Nu_jMK9Cw/V2Q2ddX2zvI/AAAAAAAAG88/GQ0E4vZ4BM4tGmKfTjVLPViAXQvOb0rUQCLcB/s0/Selection_001.png "Char-cnn")

 ## Building a sentiment model

 Let's try build our model on the popular IMDB review database, the labelled data can be found on this Kaggle competition [webpage](https://www.kaggle.com/c/word2vec-nlp-tutorial/data), we are just going to use the labelled labeledTrainData.tsv which contains 25000 reviews with labels.
-If you haven't worked text before, the competition website offers a nice 4-part tutorial to create sentiment analysis models.
+If you haven't worked text before, the competition website offers a nice 4-part tutorial to create sentiment prediction models.

-The base of our model is that we want to encode text from character level, so we'll begin by splitting the text into sentences.
+Our goal is to encode text from character level, so we'll begin by splitting the text into sentences.
 Creating sentences from reviews bounds the maximum length of a sequence so it can be easier for our model to handle.
-After encoding each sentence from characters to a fixed length encoding we use a bi-directional LSTM to read sentence by sentence and create a more elaborate doc encoding.
+After encoding each sentence from characters to a fixed length encoding we use a bi-directional LSTM to read sentence by sentence and create a complete document encoding.

-The following figure demonstrates the full model
+The following figure elaborates the full model architecture

 ![Full model](https://raw.githubusercontent.com/offbit/offbit.github.io/master/assets/char-models/fullmodel.jpg)